An Anecdotal Account of Working Remotely for the Non-Remote Personality

 Quick and Easy Communication

 It’s not always convenient or practical to set up a video conference every time you need a quick response.
 So email is the tool of choice and necessity.
-We are in a fast-paced, information-driven business, which seems to be pretty much the norm today.
-At DocuSend, data flies in and out in the blink of an eye.
-Concise information exchange is essential to lightning-speed process completion.
+The fast-paced, information-driven business seems to be pretty much the norm today, and data flies in and out in the blink of an eye.
+Concise information exchange is essential to speedy process completion.

 Tip: I’ve found that it’s critical to provide specific information, whether you are the requestor or the “requestee” (not a real word, but it sounds cool, so I’m going with it).